Coding Guidelines ¶

 - Here resides the complete source code for the extension.
 Only PHP files are allowed, each one containing exactly one class or interface.
 All classes (or interfaces) are loaded via the autoloader mechanism when needed.

-- Here is the configuration of the extension located, that means flexform configuration, TCA definitions and TypoScript files.
+- The configuration of the extension is located here: FlexForm configuration, TCA definitions, TSconfig and TypoScript files.
 Subfolder can be created when they are needed or helpful.

-Here there are the static resources of the extension.
-This means all files which are not PHP files but are necessary for the conduction of the extension.
+This folder contains static resources of the extension.
+This means all files which are not PHP files but are necessary for the execution of the extension.
 This might be code from libraries, template files, images, css files and so on.

 It is distinguished between public (